-‘Quick’ and ‘easy’ are not normally words you would use to describe Coq au Vin, a traditional slow-cooked French recipe originally developed to make the oldest, toughest poultry melt-in-your-mouth delicious.
-Peeling tiny shallots, browning chicken pieces, sautéing bacon and flaming the dish before it is stewed make it a rather high maintenance dish.
+‘Quick’ and ‘easy’ are not normally words you would use to describe Coq au Vin, a traditional slow-cooked French recipe.
+After all, Coq au Vin was a recipe originally developed to make the oldest, toughest poultry melt-in-your-mouth delicious.
+The name translates to Rooster in Wine.
+Furthermore, peeling tiny shallots, browning chicken pieces, sautéing bacon and flaming the dish before it is stewed make it a rather high maintenance dish.

 My version of the recipe gives you all the flavour of a slow-cooked Coq au Vin in a fraction of the time with much less effort.
-It’s great for a mid-week dinner party or date night (just halve the recipe).
-New potatoes crushed with butter and salt and pepper and steamed green beans glazed with butter and garnished with flaked almonds are quick and easy accompaniments.
+It’s a great recipe to serve to friends mid-week, or halve the recipe for date night.

 Coq au Vin is known as ‘chicken in a lorry’ in our house.
-It’s a play on words with ‘vin’ implying ‘van’, which leads to the now rarely used old fashioned British word for truck – ‘lorry’.
-The most famous instance of this dish being served in our home was one night before a move when in an attempt to use up what was left in the brandy bottle (surely a couple extra tablespoons wouldn’t hurt?) led to me nearly setting fire to the kitchen.
-Luckily I had kept the pan lid nearby so the flame was quickly extinguished, but a word to the wise – in the case of brandy and coq au vin, please stick to the recipe!
+It’s a play on words with ‘vin’ implying ‘van’, which leads to the (now rarely used) old fashioned British word for truck – ‘lorry’.
+The most memorable instance of this dish being served in our home was one night before a house move when an attempt to use up what was left in the brandy bottle (surely a couple extra tablespoons wouldn’t hurt?) led to me nearly setting fire to the kitchen.
+Luckily I had kept the pan lid nearby so the flame was quickly extinguished!
+A word to the wise – in the case of brandy and coq au vin, please stick to the recipe!

 - 2 tablespoons butter, unsalted for preference